iterate-ch/docs/mountainduck/interface.md

 ```{tip}
 In _Smart Synchronization_ connect mode, files are copied to a local cache for faster access prior synchronization with the server in the background.
 ```

-### Share Bookmarks with Cyberduck

-Bookmarks are shared between [Cyberduck](https://cyberduck.io/) and Mountain Duck.

 ```{image} _images/Edit_Bookmark_macOS.png
 :alt: Edit Bookmark (macOS)